secretstartups/handbook/blog/release-posts/index.html.md

 </figure>

-A deprecation needs to have an initial announcement in the release post notifying the community **at least two releases in advance** of the date of planned removal.
-Deprecations should also be included in the [documentation](https://docs.gitlab.com/ee/update/deprecations.html) for at least 2 releases prior to the final removal.
+A deprecation needs to have an initial announcement in [GitLab Docs](https://docs.gitlab.com/ee/update/deprecations) notifying the community **at least two releases in advance** of the date of planned removal.
+It is recommended to announce deprecations, especially if it's a breaking change, as soon as the planned milestone is known.

 [Deprecation entry MRs](#creating-a-deprecation-entry), need to be drafted and under review by the 10th of the month and merged by the 17th of the month (just like all other content block MRs), so that self-managed customers receive notice in a timely fashion.
 There is no requirement to wait until the 10th to create the MR, or merge on the 17th.
 Deprecations can be added to the documentation, reviewed and merged as soon as they are confirmed.

 Please be sure to review and understand the differences between [deprecations and removals](/handbook/product/gitlab-the-product/#deprecating-and-removing-features).